fisayofasuyi/free-genai-bootcamp-2025/sentence-constructor/chatgpt/Readme.md

 GPT 3.5

-> THis model will not give us the result we require, we need a paid version fot this
+> This model will not give us the result we require, we need a paid version fot this

 ## Prompting Guides